kekuanoo/course-in-a-box/modules/pre-production/_posts/2000-01-04-storyboarding.md

 ## Brainstorming [and storyboarding]

 Ready to start drafting your digital exhibit plan?
-Grab a pen and paper, open your favorite word processor or use our brainstorming template [link] and consider answering the following questions:
+Grab a pen and paper, open your favorite word processor or use our [brainstorming template](https://docs.google.com/document/d/1ILQ9QTzZgj5TaOppPtTrNc-9kgNzMz3ItpYwwByvlc8/copy) and consider answering the following questions:

 - What materials will you feature?
 - What story are you trying to tell with your materials?